-RARE VASCULAR PLANTS OF ALBERTA 2ND EDITION: SPECIES ACCOUNT PREPARATIONCategory: 2017, Community Grant, Current, Grant, Land Use
+RARE VASCULAR PLANTS OF ALBERTA 2ND EDITION: SPECIES ACCOUNT PREPARATIONCategory: 2017, Community Grant, Completed, Grant, Land Use

 The “Rare Vascular Plants of Alberta” was published over 15 years ago by the Alberta Native Plants Council (one of the clubs under the umbrella of Nature Alberta) and was considered essential for anyone working in the field of vegetation biology.
 The first edition won two awards: Scholarly Book of the Year from the Alberta Book Awards and The Canadian Forest Service Merit Award.
 The list of rare vascular plant species at risk has changed for many reasons, and some of the information has become outdated.
 Some species have been removed and many have been added (~160), and the information about rare species cannot easily be compiled (even the nomenclature of several species has changed over the past year).